RishuRajan/Data-Science/PROJECT/README.md

 22. Take a sample of size 50 from the column damageDealt for 100 times and calculate its mean.
 Plot it on a histogram and comment on its distributio

+## IF PROJECT IS NOT GETTING LOADED THEN SEE MY WORK FROM THIS PROJECT URL
 PROJECT URL-https://nbviewer.jupyter.org/github/RishuRajan/Data-Science/blob/main/PROJECT/PUBG-PROJECT.ipynb